NorbertKawinski/NkTrace/README.md

 # NkTrace

-NkTrace is a Java library for making deep stacktraces easier to read in the log files.
+NkTrace is a Java library for making deep stack traces easier to read in the log files.
 It\'s mainly done by wrapping methods in NkTrace blocks.
 ```
 try(NkTrace trace = NkTrace.info(logger)) {
     logger.info("Some code here...");
 }
 ```
 Such block automatically creates "entry" and "exit" log entries.
 Additionally, all logs inside this block will be automatically indented to easily follow the span of the function.
-Resulting logs:
+With NkTrace, the logs will look like:
 ```
  INFO >> ExampleTest.example:42
  INFO    Some code here...